 Why Does Water Kill Fire?

 From a young age, everyone is taught that water is the enemy of fire.
 Everyone’s taught that water kills fire, but no one goes on to explain it further.
-Water is not suitable for all fires like oil fires or chemical fires for various reasons.
-We first need to talk about the fire triangle to answer why water kills fire.
+For various reasons, water is unsuitable for all fires, like oil or chemical fires.
+First, we must discuss the fire triangle to answer why water kills fire.

 There are three major requirements that fire has.
 We need oxygen, fuel, and heat for any fire to occur.
-In every case that a fire is extinguished, at least one of these elements is removed.
+In every case, a fire is extinguished, and at least one of these elements is removed.

 Why does water kill fire?
 (The reasons for fire extinguishing by water)

-A lot of reactions, in general, require something called activation energy.
+Activation energy: A lot of reactions generally require something called activation energy.
 It means that a certain amount of energy is required for the reaction to start to get a lot of reactions going.
-We often need to put in some initial energy to break some molecular bonds.
+We often need to put in some initial energy to break molecular bonds.

 Once these bonds are broken, the atoms of the reactants are free to rearrange.
 In the case of fire, the atoms rearrange and form more stable products than the reactants.
 More stable is a different way of saying that there’s less energy associated with the bonds between the products than the reactants.